 HRM 723 – Regression Analysis

 This is a second level course in statistical methods, concentrating on regression models of various types.
-Topics covered include various main techniques of simple and multiple linear regression, and techniques such as
+Topics covered include various main techniques of simple and multiple linear regression, and techniques such as use of dummy variables, covariance adjustment, residual analysis and assessment of model fit.
+A similar agenda is followed for logistic regression, appropriate for binary outcome variables.
+We also consider some advanced topics and related methods.

 Prerequisites: HRM 702 or permission of instructor